Choose from more than 30 student organizations.

 Native American and other Indigenous Peoples Law Students Association & Peoples

 Boston University’s Native American Law Student Association & Other Indigenous Peoples is a national NALSA chapter.
 The organization promotes education and awareness about Federal Indian law and tribal law on campus.
 In recognition of the United Nations’ Declaration on the Rights of Indigenous Peoples, we also hope to be a community for all indigenous peoples.

-OutLaw is BU Law’s LGBTQ student organization.
+OutLaw is BU Law’s LGBTQIA student organization.
 Its aim is to serve as both a personal and professional resource for queer-identified and allied students at the law school.